Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Empirical Application: Fee Recognition Lead Times During COVID-19

 \subsection{Model Specifications}

 We compare three specifications:

 \paragraph{Baseline model.} Standard B-DARMA with $P = Q = 1$ diagonal DARMA dynamics.
-The mean covariates $X_t$ include a linear time trend (normalized to $[0,1]$) and sine/cosine terms at 12- and 6-month periods; the intercept is captured by $\bm{b}$.
+The mean covariates $X_t$ include a linear time trend (normalized to $[0,1]$) and sine/cosine terms at 12-, 6-, and 4-month periods (three Fourier harmonics); the intercept is captured by $\bm{b}$.
 The precision model uses an intercept only ($X_{\phi,t} = 1$).
 No break mechanism.